chuyencungcap/open-api-docs/source/includes/getting_started/_overview.md

 - Information APIs: provide TIKI 's information such as: categories, attributes , rules, documents , ...
 - Product APIs: create new product, update price, quantity , attributes, ...
-- Tracking APIs: tracing request, product in history or by trace_id
+- Tracking APIs: tracing request, product in history or by track_id
 - Order APIs: to query, confirm order/delivery information

 The following table shows API versions present in each major version of TIKI Platform: